 The cervical canal is dilated with probes of increasing size.
 Then a cannula, which is attached to a pump, is passed into the uterus.
 The pump provides a gentle vacuum to remove fetal and uterine tissues.
 Later, a curette is used to scrape the uterine lining and tissue residue.
 The procedure takes 15 to 30 minutes, and you may have to stay in the hospital for a few hours for optimum recovery.

 The surgical option is an invasive method, and you may experience dizziness, cramps, nausea, and sweating during the procedure.
-Some may also have heavy bleeding, cervical damage, blood clots and perforation in the uterus.
-Also, there is a chance of infection, and you may develop fever and abdominal tenderness, for which you should see a doctor.
+Some may also have heavy bleeding, cervical damage, blood clots, and perforation in the uterus.
+Also, there is a chance of infection, and you may develop a fever and abdominal tenderness, for which you should see a doctor (4).

-- Papaya: Papaya has phytochemicals that are abortifacient, and inhibit the progesterone hormone activity.
-It also contains prostaglandins and oxytocin that can stimulate contractions.
-This is the reason doctors ask you to avoid papaya during pregnancy (5).
+- Papaya: Papaya has phytochemicals that are abortifacient and inhibit the progesterone hormone activity.
+It also contains prostaglandins and oxytocin that can stimulate contractions (5).

 - Pineapple: Pineapple contains a proteolytic enzyme known as bromelain that can soften the cervix.
-This could, therefore, lead to a natural abortion (6).
+It is believed that the ingestion of the flesh of young fruit might lead to natural abortion (6).

-Home abortions are safe only when the health care provider performs/ advises the necessary steps to complete the entire process.
-Otherwise, there could be complications such as (12):
+Abortions are safe only when the health care provider performs/ advises the necessary steps to complete the entire process.
+Otherwise, there could be complications such as (8):

 - Infection of the womb